Generalized Inverse Optimal Control and its Application in Biology: Optimality principles in biology

 Second, \textbf{active constraints} can significantly influence the optimization process: if a constraint is binding (i.e., it is satisfied as an equality at the optimal solution), it can create a trade-off.
 Relaxing the constraint may enable improvement in one objective without compromising another, thereby altering the trade-off.
-In many cases, these constraints are unknown \textit{a priori} and must be inferred from the available data.
+Often these constraints are unknown \textit{a priori} and must be inferred from the available data.

 Third, the choice of \textbf{time horizon} is crucial, and the concepts of proximate and ultimate causation, introduced by Mayr \cite{Mayr1961-qv}, are helpful in addressing proximate causes (relevant during an organism's lifetime) and ultimate causes (relevant during Darwinian selection across multiple generations).
 It is important to note that evolution is constrained by ancestry, meaning that previous evolutionary history plays a significant role.
 In many problems, the observation time horizon is typically rather short (e.g., in the order of the organisms's lifetime), thus aspects like evolvability can be ignored.
 In other cases, the observed time horizon may encompass changes (\textbf{switches}) in the underlying optimality principle.
 These switches can be triggered by external environmental changes or by the achievement of intermediate milestones.